 Driver and software updates

-Oculus keeps improving their stuff with new updates, which might temporarily use more CPU and memory when they’re being installed.
+Oculus keeps improving their devices with new updates, which might temporarily use more CPU and memory when they’re being installed.

 Hardware compatibility

-If your PC isn’t quite up to VR, it might struggle with the demands of OVRServer_x64.exe and VR apps, leading to more usage of CPU, GPU, and memory.
+If your PC isn’t quite up to VR, it might struggle with the demands of OVRServer_x64.exe and VR apps, and you might see more usage of CPU, GPU, and memory.

 Linked issue: Oculus Rift S or Quest 2 No Headset Audio on Windows 11/10 PC